ygemici/osz/docs/services.md

 The system logger daemon.
 Syslog's bss segment is a circular buffer that periodically flushed to disk.
 On boot, CORE is gathering it's logs in a temporary buffer (using syslong_early() function).
 The size of the buffer can be configured with `nrlogmax=4`.
 That buffer is shared with the "syslog" task.
+You can turn logging off with the boot paramter `syslog=false`.
+When disabled, the same service can be provided by an alternative non-system service.

 Typical functions: syslog(), setlogmask().